barefootcoder/VCtools/doc/action-cheatsheet.md

 The actions of a command are executed and its output goes to the user.
 If any action fails, the command stops, the user is informed, and also given a list of any remaining commands so that they can do manual recovery.

-A definition of a custom command looks like this:
+The definition of a custom command looks like this:

 	<CustomCommand feature-start>
 		Description = This command creates a new feature branch